 Collagen proteins are often extracted from animal tissue like beef, poultry, or fish to make collagen supplements.
-Collagen obtained from bovine sources (such as hide, tendon, and bone) is high in types I and III.
+Collagen obtained from hydrolyzed sources (such as hide, tendon, and bone) is high in types I and III.
 Likewise, fish skin provides the basis of marine collagen, which supports types I and II.

 Whole or ‘regular’ collagen, however, cannot be absorbed.
 It needs to be broken (or hydrolyzed) into smaller peptides or amino acids.
 This improves its digestibility in the intestine and subsequent availability for cellular uptake in the circulatory system.

-Therefore, if you want to increase your collagen levels, taking a hydrolyzed collagen supplement will help because it provides a highly absorbable form of protein.
+Therefore, if you want to increase your collagen levels, taking a hydrolyzed collagen peptide supplement will help because it provides a highly absorbable form of protein.